Go Outside and Play Naturally®

 Improved concentration and school achievement, reduced stress levels and a foundation of environmental stewardship are just a few of the benefits children receive from playing outdoors.
 See the following resources to help bring a nature-inspired playground to your community:

 - The Children & Nature Network is leading the movement to connect all children, their families and communities to nature.
 Through its network of researchers, educators, urban planners and more, the Children & Nature Network provides a vast resource for the latest news and research on the importance of reconnecting children with nature.
-We’re proud to sponsor the organization’s 2015 Conference and Summit April 7-9 in Austin, Texas.

 - The US PLAY Coalition is made up of individuals and organizations that recognize play as a valuable and necessary part of a healthy and productive life.
 Committees on education, inclusive play, research and more share best practices in each action area to help promote the value of play in the lives of children, adolescents and adults.
 We’re proud to support the organization’s annual Conference on the Value of Play.